ohpyupi/study.security-plus/forensic-incident-response.md

 * Swap files
   * Temporary files on a hard disk that are used as virtual memory
 * DoD standard 5220.22-M recommends 7 wipes to completely wipe data
+* System Image
+  * An exact copy of the entire state of a computer system